So, if you’re keeping up with my blog posts, you know that we are doing day 5 of our itinerary due to our flight out to Iceland being cancelled.

 Iceland truly has incredible landscapes around every corner!

 Sadly, we never found the observation deck but we did stumble upon this beautiful, secluded black sand beach!
 We could have stayed here all day…it was so peaceful.
+I believe the area was called Oxarfjordur.

 We spotted this beautiful black horse near the beach!